1.0 Overview

 Any Student who has an approved leave of absence that extends beyond 180 consecutive days will be required to intercalate and will be withdrawn from the loan programme.

-Where a Student ceases to attend but has not officially notified the University the Return of Title IV Funds will be implemented when the student is withdrawn on the University’s Student Records System.
+Where a Student ceases to attend but has not officially notified the University, the Return of Title IV Funds will be implemented when the student is withdrawn on the University’s Student Records System.

-Where a Student is suspended from studies at the University the Return of Title IV Funds will be implemented when the student’s status changes on the University’s Student Records System.
+Where a Student is suspended from studies at the University, the Return of Title IV Funds will be implemented when the student’s status changes on the University’s Student Records System.

 2.4 Calculation of Title IV entitlement

-When a Student withdraws from the University a Return of Title IV Funds calculation will be undertaken by the US Financial Aid Office.
-Based on their last date of attendance within the Payment Period a date of Withdrawal will be used to calculate how many calendar study days have been completed on the course, compared to how many calendar study days were expected to be completed, based on the scheduled Payment Period end date.
+Based on the Student’s last date of attendance within the Payment Period, a date of Withdrawal will be used to calculate how many calendar study days have been completed on the course, compared to how many calendar study days were expected to be completed, based on the scheduled Payment Period end date.
 The University will calculate, as a percentage, how much of the Title IV Funds the Student has earned.

 Where the Student has completed 60% or less of the relevant term based Payment Period they are deemed to have not earned all of their US Financial Aid.
-The US Financial Aid Office will calculate the amounts of unearned aid required to be returned to the US Department of Education by the University or the Student.
+The US Financial Aid Office will calculate the amounts of unearned aid required to be returned to the US Department of Education, by the University or the Student.

 Where a Student completes more than 60% of the relevant term based Payment Period, Federal Regulations consider that their US Financial Aid has been 100% earned for the Period and no refund is required.